 Initial production from the Kyzyloi Field was sold under the Kazakh Gas Supply Contract.
-This contract relates to up to 30 Bcf (850 MMcm) of gas from the Kyzyloi Field, or to gas delivered from the Kyzyloi Field until December 1, 2012 (whichever is the earlier), and was assigned in December 2007 from GazImpex to PCK, who will utilize the gas in the domestic Kazakh market.
+This contract relates to gas from the Kyzyloi Field until December 1, 2012 and was assigned in December 2007 from GazImpex to PCK, who will utilize the gas in the domestic Kazakh market.
 This contract was further assigned on May 1, 2009 to Asia Gas NG LLP.
-The contract price is \$32 per Mcm excluding VAT, \$35.84 per Mcm including VAT at the current 12% rate.
+The contract price is USD32 per Mcm excluding VAT, USD35.84 per Mcm including VAT at the current 12% rate.
 The Company has the ability to offset VAT levied on the sale of gas from the Kyzyloi project against VAT cost on the Kyzyloi project.
+The Kyzyloi Gas Supply Contract has a term until December 1, 2012, is based on a take-or-pay principle and covers all gas produced from the Kyzyloi Field Licence and Production Contract area up to the termination of the Gas Supply Contract.
+To the end of Q4 2011 some 535 MMcm had been delivered under the Gas Supply Contract.